AAG0130/Portfolio/Academic Projects/Manufacturing/Manufacturing Processes/README.md

 - **`Final Report.pdf`**: Full project report.
 - **`Parts/`**: Contains the three parts used in the project.
 - **`Simulations/`**: Contains the three simulations performed in the project.

+**Note:** The Mold simulation could not be loaded due to the size limits of GitHub.